gilcu2/url_shortener/README.md

-# Akka HTTP url shortener
+# Akka HTTP url gilcu2.url_shortener.shortener

 ## Objetive

-Design and implement a URL shortener HTTP service that fulfills the following criteria:
+Design and implement a URL gilcu2.url_shortener.shortener HTTP service that fulfills the following criteria:

 * Provides an HTTP API to:
   * Shorten a URL